ryanmr/Gilded-Rose-Kata-in-PHP/readme.md

 # The Gilded Rose Kata

+You can read my [explanation here](explanation.md).

+Below follows the original README and concept.

 ## Setup

 This repository includes the initial setup for this Kata, including the specs.
 It uses the [Kahlan library](http://kahlan.readthedocs.org/en/latest/), which you might not be familiar with.
 But, don't worry, there's nothing really to learn.
 Review the specs, and you'll understand the basic syntax in less than a minute.